codeceptjs/CodeceptJS/docs/basics.md

 Press `ENTER` to resume test execution.

-To **debug test step-by-step** type `next` and press Enter.
+To **debug test step-by-step** type press Enter.
 The next step will be executed and interactive shell will be shown again.

 To see all available commands press TAB two times to see list of all actions included in I.